Remember that song? “Summer time and the living is easy….” Yeah? Lies. All of it. This summer just started and it most certainly is not easy.

 Our Favorite Fun and Frugal Activities during Summer Break

-Hands down, the absolute best thing about the house we live in is the pool right outside our back door.
-Though maintaining a swimming pool isn’t exactly “frugal,” the convenience and exercise is worth it.
-We swim whenever the weather permits for at least a few hours.
+Hands down, the absolute best thing about the neighborhood we just moved into is the amenity center and pool.
 This gets the kids outside and expending energy while their dad works.
 By the time we come back inside, they are ready for quiet time and I can get some work done, myself.
+They can lounge in floaties or go down the waterslide as often as they like!

 Summer reading at the library

-One thing we started doing more of when Pokemon Go was more of a thing was taking walks in historic parks.
+One thing we started doing more of when Pokemon Go was a thing was taking walks in historic parks.
 While we no longer chase Pokemon, we still enjoy peaceful walks together when it isn’t too hot.
+It’s also a great way to get in exercise.
+Walking is low resistance and easy to do!

 Although both kids play soccer, it is more of my son’s thing.
 We don’t do soccer camps or summer soccer because of the ridiculous heat and humidity.
 But we do grab the soccer balls and run drills some mornings or in the early evening.